ClarkGH/smackhem/DESIGN.md

 ### TBD / Next steps

  We might transition into doing something more akin to Dragonview?
-Not sure, that’s more complicated and having party AI do their own thing while following the leader seem’s like a fine enough plan.
+Not sure, that's more complicated and having party AI do their own thing while following the leader seem's like a fine enough plan.

 - Character creation
--A plot
+- A plot
--Spells: Unlock, fire, ice, light, lightning, invisibility, poison cloud, acid spray, buff, debuff, shield, etc..
-If we have time and the spell’s not broken, we’ll have a good amount!
+- Spells: Unlock, fire, ice, light, lightning, invisibility, poison cloud, acid spray, buff, debuff, shield, etc..
+If we have time and the spell's not broken, we'll have a good amount!
--Strengthen/upgrade system involving math formulae (Algebraic!
+- Strengthen/upgrade system involving math formulae (Algebraic!
 Geometric!)
--Accessibility options
+- Accessibility options
--Add color
+- Add color
--Port demo code to Godot, because “why not?”.
-We’re building for fun.
+- Port demo code to Godot, because "why not?".
+We're building for fun.

 ## Smackhem – Portability Enforcement Rules